-Some of us see things a bit differently – whilst others unwind and let loose, endings stress us more than beginnings do.
+Some of us see things a bit differently, in that endings – when others unwind and let loose – stress us out more than beginnings do.

 Each year, when December comes around, we become shut-ins and work harder than we did all year.
 It’s our attempt to make up for the stolen days, catch up with unfinished business, and do what we can to not step into the next year with the same bullshit.